-- 1. Typed and double-spaced using 14 point easy to read font.
+- 1. Typed and double-spaced using 14 point Times or Times New Roman font.
 (Be sure to save a copy of all work.) - 2.
 Turn in a cover sheet, a formal outline, a final draft, and a works cited page (when required).
 Be sure to place your first and last name on each sheet as a header in the right corner. - 3.
 Unless otherwise instructed, the cover (title) page should include the following information, double spaced and centered in the middle of the page: